-Points can be removed after adding them with a drawing tool.
-The curves between them can be adjusted, too.
-You won't be able to adjust the curve between two points that are at exactly the same level, though, as they will be when you add points using the Square tool.
+The curves between points can be adjusted by dragging on the up/down arrows at the midpoint of each line segment.
+However, you won't be able to adjust the curve between two points that are at exactly the same level.